 The chief timekeeper is responsible for the accuracy of the timing and synchronises the watches with the starter as shortly before and after the race as is possible.
-The chief timekeeper must publish unofficial times as quickly as possible (on the score-board, etc.).
-If the electric timing fails, the chief timekeeper must communicate immediately with the start referee and the TD.
+The chief timekeeper must publish unofficial times as quickly as possible (on the scoreboard, etc.).
+If the electric timing fails, the chief timekeeper must communicate immediately with the start referee and the TD, the equivalent electronic time report (see data booklet) must be prepared.
+The Jury must control and approve it.
+The report may also be shown to the representative of the nations concerned.